 Our reading, comprehension, and math programs include:

-- Seeing Stars®: Symbol Imagery for Phonemic Awareness, Sight Words, and Spelling (SI™)
+- Seeing Stars®: Symbol Imagery for Phonological and Orthographic Processing in Reading and Spelling (SI™)

 - Visualizing and Verbalizing for Language Comprehension and Thinking® (V/V®)